printzero/tint/CONTIBUTING.md

 Contributing to this project is as easy as eating a cake, but first you need to buy one to eat it.
 So read the following sub-sections of contributing to know more about this project.
 I'll keep it as short and sweet as possible.

-This project is one of the components that I'm developing as a part of a big project and open-sourcing it so that the our fellow can use it so let's keep it fun.
+This project is one of the components that I'm developing as a part of a big project and open-sourcing it so that the our fellow coders can use it so let's keep it fun.

 ## Code of conduct
----

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.